Summary: Act I, scene i

 But seeming so for my peculiar end.

 Othello begins on a street in Venice, in the midst of an argument between Roderigo and Iago.
-The rich Roderigo has been paying Iago to help him in his suit to Desdemona, but he has seen no progress, and he has just learned that Desdemona has married Othello, a general whom Iago serves as ensign.
+The rich Roderigo has been paying Iago to help him win Desdemona's hand in marriage, but he has seen no progress, and he has just learned that Desdemona has married Othello, a general whom Iago serves as ensign.
 Iago reassures Roderigo that he hates Othello.
 Chief among Iago’s reasons for this hatred is Othello’s recent promotion of Michael Cassio to the post of lieutenant.
 In spite of Iago’s service in battle and the recommendation of three “great ones” of the city, Othello chose to give the position to a man with no experience leading men in battle.
 As he waits for an opportunity to further his own self-interest, Iago only pretends to serve Othello.

 The action of the first scene heightens the audience’s anticipation of Othello’s first appearance.
 We learn Iago’s name in the second line of the play and Roderigo’s soon afterward, but Othello is not once mentioned by his name.
 Rather, he is ambiguously referred to as “he” and “him.”
-He is also called “the Moor” (I.i.57), “the thick-lips” (I.i.66), and “a Barbary horse” (I.i.113)—all names signifying that he is dark-skinned.
+He is also called “the Moor” (I.i.

 Iago plays on the senator’s fears, making him imagine a barbarous and threatening Moor, or native of Africa, whose bestial sexual appetite has turned him into a thief and a rapist.
 Knowing nothing of Othello, one would expect that the audience, too, would be seduced by Iago’s portrait of the general, but several factors keep us from believing him.
 In the first place, Roderigo is clearly a pathetic and jealous character.
 He adores Desdemona, but she has married Othello and seems unaware of Roderigo’s existence.
 Roderigo doesn’t even have the ability to woo Desdemona on his own: he has already appealed to Brabanzio for Desdemona’s hand, and when that fails, he turns to Iago for help.
 Rich and inexperienced, Roderigo naïvely gives his money to Iago in exchange for vague but unfulfilled promises of amorous success.

 The fact that Iago immediately paints himself as the villain also prepares us to be sympathetic to Othello.
-Iago explains to Roderigo that he has no respect for Othello beyond what he has to show to further his own revenge: “I follow him to serve my turn upon him” (I.i.42).
-Iago explicitly delights in his villainy, always tipping the audience off about his plotting.
-In these first two scenes, Iago tells Roderigo to shout beneath Brabanzio’s window and predicts exactly what will happen when they do so.
-Once Brabanzio has been roused, Iago also tells Roderigo where he can meet Othello.
-Because of the dramatic irony Iago establishes, the audience is forced into a position of feeling intimately connected with Iago’s villainy.
+Iago explains to Roderigo that he has no respect for Othello beyond what he has to show to further his own revenge: “I follow him to serve my turn upon him” (I.i.